YichiZ/YichiZ/README.md

 ### Hi there 👋

 ## 🔭 I’m currently working on

-X2OMedia Collaboration Room project, a video conferencing app with hardware integration.
+Videos at Microsoft's Office Media Group.

-Main stack: Javascript, React.js ecosystem with Typescript, Node.js, WebRTC.
+Main stack: Javascript, React, Typescript, C#.

 ## 🌱 I’m currently learning
-Data Structures and Algorithm, with Java
+Rust

 <!--
 **YichiZ/YichiZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.